Synthetic areas spread in two-dimensional Superconducting Quantum Interference Filter Arrays: Model for SQUID arrays

 \section{Model for SQUID arrays}

-As shown in~Fig.~\ref{fig::Figure1}.a), our model explicitly consider a two-dimensional array of SQUIDs, with~$N$ horizontal loops, and~$M$ vertical loops; hence there $N\cdot M$ total SQUIDs within the array, and $M\cdot(N+1)$ Josephson junctions.
-We assume the physical properties of each of these junctions, such as the resistance~$R$ and critical current~$I_C$ are constant across the array (and schematically included in the 'x' in Fig~\ref{fig::Figure1}.a)).
+As shown in~Fig.~\ref{fig::Figure1}.a), our model explicitly considers a 2D SQUID array, with~$M$ rows, and~$N$ columns; hence, there are $N\cdot M$ total SQUIDs within the array, and $M\cdot(N+1)$ Josephson junctions.
+We assume the physical properties of each of these junctions, such as the resistance~$R$ and critical current~$I_C$ are constant across the array.
 The overall dynamics of the array is determined~\cite{oppenlanderTwoDimensionalSuperconducting2003, weinstockSQUIDSensorsFundamentals1996,galilabariasModelingTransferFunction2022} by taking into account the phase difference across each Josephson junction of the array,~$\underline{\varphi}$.
-Correspondingly, for the~$i$\textsuperscript{th} SQUID within the array the relevant parameters are the Josephson phase difference between the two Josephson junctions, $(D\varphi)_i$, and the physical area of each SQUID loop $a_i$.
+Correspondingly, for the~$i$\textsuperscript{th} SQUID within the array, the relevant parameters are the phase differences across the two Josephson junctions, $(D\varphi)_i$, and the physical area of each SQUID loop $a_i$.
+For simplicity, we consider the effects of self-inductances and nearest neighbour mutual inductances, ignoring further mutual inductance contributions\cite{galilabariasModelingTransferFunction2022}.
+While the following formalism still works including a shunt capacitor, we will ignore the effects of capacitance for simplicity.